 Although the list below may look complicated, this is a simple drill made up of two rondos running in parallel.
 In addition to the usual rondo rules, follow these basic instructions:

 - The drill requires 3 teams.
-Assign one team to each zone to keep control of the ball (blue and black team in the picture) and split the other team in two (2 players in each zone) to challenge for the ball.
+Assign one team to each zone to keep control of the ball (blue and black team in the picture) and split the other team in two (2 players in each zone) to challenge the ball.

 - A classic rondo is played in each zone and players cannot change zones.

 - Players keeping control of the ball are only allowed 2 touches: control and pass.

 - Once the team in possession of the ball has passed the ball between all the players, the player with the ball may choose to make a run to the big goal to score or continue passing the ball.

 - Once a player is running towards the goal, they cannot pass the ball to a teammate.
 Additionally, if a team is allowed to shoot and a player touches the ball more than two times, they must run to the goal and cannot pass the ball anymore.

 - The team trying to recover the ball can attempt tackling the player that is running to the goal.
 However, defending players can only challenge inside their designated zone.

 - The player attempting to score in the big goal must score or their team will lose possession of the ball.

 - If a defender recovers the ball, they must control it and score in the small goal for their team to swap roles and become the team keeping possession.